Gregory Horror Show: Manga

-Video game
+Video games

+G-Mode Mobile Games

+G-Mode debuted an eponymously titled DoJa adventure game for mobile phones in Japan.
+It launched on Vodafone on August 18, on EZweb on October 1, and on i-mode on December 1, 2004.
+It was re-released for Nintendo Switch and Steam as part of the G-Mode Archives series on October 26, 2023.
+G-Mode also produced Gregory Bakyun, a themed version of their Bakyun series of fortunetelling shooter games.
+It debuted alongside the other game on Vodafone and EZweb, with the i-mode release on September 1, 2004.
+A BREW version launched on May 26, 2005 for EZweb.

+Soul Collector

 The anime was adapted into a PlayStation 2 game by Capcom Production Studio 3 and published by Capcom on August 7, 2003 in Japan and December 15, 2003 in Europe.
 The general premise of the game involves the player (who can choose to be male or female) trying to escape from Gregory House, a deranged hotel run by the old mouse Gregory.
 The game involves having to steal bottled souls from twelve guests, and returning them to Death before going to sleep in Room 101.

 In the game, Neko Zombie helps explain the gameplay and introduces the player to mental health.
 Mental health acts like a health gauge of the player's mental fortitude.
 The player must maintain a good level of mental health by sleeping, reading books, or using special "herb" items reminiscent of the Resident Evil game series.
 If the player's mental health completely runs out, then the character goes insane, and becomes a permanent guest at Gregory House.

 While the bizarre cube-esque graphics (which were a staple of the 'anime') give the game an unusual look for a survival horror game, there is still an element of tension and unease because the player must creep around the hotel, avoiding detection by the various guests.
 If the player gets caught by one of them, then the guest will attack them by forcing them to watch some 'Horror Shows', a bizarre vision of violence set in a traditional Japanese theatre in which the guest will inflict severe harm upon you.

 The game features a goldmine of Easter eggs and many backstory which either reference or expand upon certain events of the series.
 For example, in the 'Bloody Karte' arc, Catherine develops an attraction for Hell's Chef; in the game, the player can find a signed trading card of him in the psychotic nurse's treatment room.
 Also, if a player takes the time to follow the guests around the building at various points in the game, they will often divulge interesting tidbits about the hotel and each other.
 For example, if the player follows Gregory around early in the game, a huge amount of how Neko Zombie came to be the way he is can be learned.